EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 		"url": "http://platform.twitter.com/widgets.js"
 	}];

-You can define the CSS stylesheets as a dependency as well, in this case the "loaded" function might be omitted.
+You can define the CSS stylesheets as a dependency as well, in this case the "loaded" ("control", "plugin" or "app") parameter might be omitted.

 ## Plugin installation